 In Figure 1 we plot the risk premia for Models 1 and 2, together with the excess stock market return.
 The shaded areas are recessions as defined by the NBER.
-The risk premium for Model 2 clearly varies over time much more than that of Model 1.
-We note that the risk premium for Model 1 is positive in each period.
-This is because in CAPM the risk premium is proportional to the conditional variance of the market return.
-Whilst the risk premium for Model 2 is mainly positive, from time to time it is negative, as in 1973-4 when it is significantly negative.
+The risk premium for Model 2 clearly varies over time much more than that for Model 1 which is positive in each period because in CAPM the risk premium is proportional to the conditional variance of the market return.
+Whilst the risk premium for Model 2 is mainly positive, from time to time it is negative.
 We note from Figure 2 that the risk premia for Models 4-6 display many more periods when the risk premium is negative.
 The fact that the risk premium for Model 2 is less prone to being negative indicates that the conditional covariances are negatively correlated and offset each other.
 This demonstrates that the simplifying assumption of a constant correlation over time is not appropriate for modelling the joint distribution of the excess return and the macroeconomic variables.